Multilingualism

 Type

-You can filter the list by constants that are used in JavaScript or Velocity.
+Here, you can filter the list by constants used in JavaScript or Velocity.

 Displays the name of the language constant.